mohanapriyabtech/region-info-package/README.md

 # Region-Info

-`region-info-package` provides a comprehensive set of functions to manage and retrieve information about countries, region-info-package management for both frontend and backend applications states, and cities.
-This package is designed to simplify the handling of geographical data and enhance your application's location-based features.
+`region-info-package` provides a comprehensive set of functions to manage and retrieve information about countries, states, and cities.
+This package is designed to simplify the handling of geographical data and enhance your application's location-based features.region-info-package management for both frontend and backend applications.

 ## Table of Contents